craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 |                       |       |        |                   |      |

 #### Reakshot Firepowder Scatterblaster
 Reakshot Firepowder Scatterblasters are arm-length, recoil action, firepowder firearm platforms.
 The Reakshot Firepowder Scatterblaster is uncommonly used in military conflict, but does see use in the hands of adventurers and hunters.

+Reakshot Firepowder Scatterblasters are *two-handed*, *mechanical*, *ammunition (6)*, and *scatter (15')*.

 | Name / Classification | Range | Damage | Original Producer | Note |
 | --------------------- | ----- | ------ | ----------------- | ---- |